George K. Konstantinou LLC

 Our Law Firm is duly registered with Registry No.110.

-It is required as mentioned above that before the naturalisation as a Cypriot citizen, the applicant must hold a permanent residence permit in Cyprus for 6 months.
+As mentioned above, it is required that before naturalisation as a Cypriot citizen, the applicant must hold a permanent residence permit in Cyprus for 6 months.

-This application can be made simultaneously with the CIP application without any other documents.
-For the issuance of the PRP, the applicants must be present to Cyprus for the submission of their biometric data (fingerprints and photograph) and signature.
-After the collection of the biometric data, the Immigration Permit (card) is issued within five working days.
+This application can be made simultaneously with the CIP application without other documents.
+For the issuance of the PRP, the applicants must be present in Cyprus to submit their biometric data (fingerprints and photograph) and signatures.
+After collecting the biometric data, the Immigration Permit (card) is issued within five working days.

 1. Curriculum Vitae (CV) for the investor, spouse & adult children.